Skip to main content

 2. Properly connect the lidar and configure the Hesai ROS driver.

-Note: If IMU data is included and used in the application, user needs to configure send_imu_ros: true in the config.yaml file and verify whether the driver is correctly sending IMU data and point cloud data following the method as shown below:
+Note: If IMU data is used, configure send_imu_ros: true in the config.yaml file.
+After configuration, verify whether the driver is correctly sending IMU data and point cloud data as shown below:

 SLAM_ros_topic